 - Black-Eyed Susan

 - Feather Reed Grass

 - Oxeye Daisy

 - Perennial Flax

 - Russian Sage

-Use organic based mulch – Clay soil has a tendency to crack as it.
+Use organic based mulch– Clay soil has a tendency to crack.
 When developing a drought tolerant landscape in clay soil, make sure to use an organic mulch.
-This will help to hide the cracks, will prevent moisture loss and will break down over time, adding organic material to the soil below.
+This will help to hide the cracks, will prevent moisture loss, and will break down over time, adding organic material to the soil below.